ShenCiao/Ciallo/README.md

 Shen Ciao will present Ciallo at SIGGRAPH Conference on Thursday, 10 August 2023, [presentation link](https://s2023.siggraph.org/presentation/?id=gensub_185&sess=sess176).
 The draft and distributed version of the paper (two-page abstract) is available [here](./paper).

+If you have any questions about the paper or code, feel free to leave messages in the issue page.

 ## Core Features

 **Live demo video**: